With Trump at helm, US takes seat at UN rights council

 But the 47-member panel has had successes -- thanks to support from Barack Obama's administration which held a seat on the council for most of his eight-year term, civil society groups say.

-Many of the issues prioritised by Obama's UN envoys -- including violations in North Korea, Myanmar, Sri Lanka and South Sudan -- will remain on the agenda when the council opens its main annual session in Geneva on Monday.
+Many of the issues prioritised by Obama's UN envoys -- including violations in North Korea, Myanmar, Sri Lanka and South Sudan -- remain on the agenda.

-Among the headline speakers are UN chief Antonio Guterres and Palestinian president Mahmud Abbas.
+In a keynote address, United Nations Secretary General Antonio Guterres warned that the world was facing "a time of urgency" and that the council was needed more than ever.

+"Disregard for human rights is a disease, and it is a disease that is spreading," he said.

-Trump's State Department has not yet named a replacement for Obama's envoy Keith Harper.
+Trump's State Department has not yet named an envoy to the body and was represented at Monday's session by veteran foreign service officer Erin Barclay.

-Veteran US foreign service officer Erin Barclay is scheduled to address the body on Wednesday.

-Much of Trump's international agenda remains murky but rights advocates have warned that early signs are not good for either the council or the broader human rights agenda.
+Trump's international agenda remains murky but rights advocates have warned that the early signs do not bode well for either the council or the broader human rights agenda.

-"Clearly 'America First' does not suggest an approach that (prioritises) multilateral engagement," said John Fisher of Human Rights Watch in Geneva, referring to Trump's starkly-defined foreign policy doctrine.
+"Clearly 'America First' does not suggest an approach that (prioritises) multilateral engagement," said John Fisher of Human Rights Watch (HRW) in Geneva, referring to Trump's foreign policy doctrine.

+HRW also reacted to media reports that the US was considering quitting the council -- before its term expires in 2019 -- over the body's treatment of Israel.

+"A decision by the United States to withdraw from the UN Human Rights Council over its criticism of Israeli policy and its overall effectiveness would be a misguided and shortsighted step," the group's UN director Louis Charbonneau said in a statement.

+Pro-Israel groups have repeatedly noted that the Jewish state has been targeted by more rights council resolutions than any other nation.

+Palestinian president Mahmud Abbas, who addressed the opening session, said his people's issue would be a "litmus test" for the council's effectiveness.

-There is also "significant concern" about the US capacity to take a leadership role in the council based on Trump's early moves, he added.
+Assuming the US keeps its seat, there is "significant concern" about Washington's capacity to take a leadership role based on Trump's early moves, according to Fisher.

-"When the administration has issued an executive order that bans travel from seven mainly-Muslim countries it erodes the US's moral credibility and ability to engage in initiatives around the UN," Fisher told AFP.
+"When the administration has issued an executive order that bans travel from seven mainly-Muslim countries it erodes the US' moral credibility and ability to engage in initiatives around the UN," Fisher told AFP.

 Trump's travel ban has been blocked in court.